 Since then, the striker has continued finding the net in Turkey and China, winning his first major honour in the form of the 2016/17 Super Lig with Besiktas, and he achieved that same feat with Istanbul Basaksehir last season.

 3. Ryan Babel

 Ryan Babel seemed to disappear after leaving Liverpool.
 Perhaps that’s because he failed to make an impact during his first season away from Anfield, scoring just one goal in 16 appearances for Hoffenheim.
 A better second season resulted in a move back to Ajax.

 The Dutchman resurfaced in 2017/18, scoring two goals in six Champions League appearances for Besiktas.

 Babel’s good form in Turkey saw him become the unlikely go-to man in Ronald Koeman’s Netherlands side.
-Last summer, he left Besiktas for Galatasaray and is now back at Ajax for the third time on loan.
+Last summer, he left Besiktas for Galatasaray and returned to Ajax on loan last season for a third time.

 4. Roberto Firmino

 Hoffenheim period: 2011-2015